ianpetek/vacap/readme.md

 - See all online users and send messages to each of them separately
 - Login with your unique username so your friends recognize you
-- Expirience random crashes because be didn't do a lot of testing
+- Expirience random crashes because we didn't do a lot of testing

 ## Dependencies